jaya0203/100DaysOfCloud/README.md

 [View my acclaim badges for Certifications here](https://www.credly.com/users/jaya-madala)

 At the end of this challenge, i'd like to:
--become comfortable with using cloud
+-become comfortable with using cloud and devops tools